Getting All my Sh**t Together!

 In the past 10 years I lived in 7 different countries, ranging from cold and rainy to dry and hot.
 This means that in my luggage I’m constantly carrying a good amount of winter and summer clothes.
 That ultimately turns into 3.5 large suitcases and 2 large backpacks.
 Let me tell you, moving to a city like Berlin, where you need it all, was quite an experience!

 You can imagine that seeing me with such a load at a train station in Montpellier, France was an impressive sight.
-Luckily I had a helper with me (my boyfriend) who suffered through the almost 24h train ride with me,my stuff and his own belongings.
-We loaded and unloaded it all 3 times until we finally arrive to the Berlin Hauptbahnhof at 5am on October 1st 2015.
+Luckily I had a helper with me (my boyfriend) who suffered through the almost 24h train ride with me, my stuff and his own belongings.
+We loaded and unloaded it all 3 times until we finally arrived to the Berlin Hauptbahnhof at 5am on October 1st 2015.
 At that point, we were the happiest people alive!

 Forgetting about the moving disaster, discovering a Berlin is a lot of fun!